rous-gg/aggregate_builder/README.md

 5. Create new Pull Request

 # TODO
-1. Discuss update, patch methods according to JSON PATCH RFC (http://tools.ietf.org/html/rfc6902)
-2. Discuss removing build_options key
-3. Think about search_key, delete_key, removing keys from hash makes inherited_spec fail,
-   propably need to introduce immutable option

-4. Add test when deletable is false
+1. Add test when deletable is false
-5. Add tests when logging type is :loggin and :ignore
+2. Add tests when logging type is :loggin and :ignore
-6. Add test with reject_if
+3. Add test with reject_if
-7. Probably move all field builders specific tests to their own files
+4. Probably move all field builders specific tests to their own files
+5. Write tests for missing/unexpected options